Presence refers to the ability and willingness of a user to communicate across a set of devices. It involves the following phases or activities:

-Figure 20-11 Cisco IM and Presence Intra-Domain Federation
+Figure 20-11 Cisco IM and Presence Service Intra-Domain Federation

 Inter-domain federation and partitioned intra-domain federation can be supported simultaneously with the following qualifications:

-XMPP federation may be enabled on the Cisco IM and Presence deployment but is available only to Cisco IM and Presence licensed users.
+- XMPP federation may be enabled on the Cisco IM and Presence Service deployment but is available only to Cisco IM and Presence Service licensed users.

 Instant Messaging Only Deployment

-Cisco IM and Presence allows for an enterprise-class instant messaging only solution, which provides full presence and instant messaging support as defined in the section on On-Premises Cisco IM and Presence Enterprise Instant Messaging, to be deployed in cases where a full Unified Communications deployment is not yet provided.
-A Cisco IM and Presence cluster deployed in an instant messaging only environment supports up to three servers in a cluster (see Figure 20-12).
-Instant messaging only users on Cisco IM and Presence are still provisioned from Unified CM through the AXL/SOAP interface by means of LDAP synchronization or manual provisioning.
-Cisco Jabber and third-party XMPP clients are the supported clients in a Cisco IM and Presence instant messaging only deployment, and all other design guidelines for Cisco IM and Presence apply.
+Cisco IM and Presence Service allows for an enterprise-class instant messaging only solution, which provides full presence and instant messaging support as defined in the section on On-Premises Cisco IM and Presence Service Enterprise Instant Messaging, to be deployed in cases where a full Unified Communications deployment is not yet provided.
+A Cisco IM and Presence Service cluster deployed in an instant messaging only environment supports up to three subcluster pairs (see Figure 20-12).
+Instant messaging only users on Cisco IM and Presence Service are still provisioned from Unified CM through the AXL/SOAP interface by means of LDAP synchronization or manual provisioning.
+Cisco Jabber and third-party XMPP clients are the supported clients in a Cisco IM and Presence Service instant messaging only deployment, and all other design guidelines for Cisco IM and Presence Service apply.

 Figure 20-12 Instant Messaging Only User Mode Deployment